 Federal law makes clear that employees on qualified FMLA leave are entitled to no greater rights, benefits, or protections than they had before taking leave.
-While FMLA regulations provide little guidance with respect to your obligations in the context of a natural disaster, they do make clear that if an employee is legitimately laid off during the course of FMLA leave, then your responsibility to continue leave, maintain health benefits, or even restore the employee may cease at that time absent any conflicting obligations pursuant to a collective bargaining agreement, employee handbook, or otherwise.
+While FMLA regulations provide little guidance with respect to your obligations in the context of a natural disaster, they do make clear that, if an employee is legitimately laid off while on FMLA leave, then your responsibility to continue leave, maintain health benefits, or even restore the employee may cease at that time.
+Of course, this is absent any conflicting obligations pursuant to a collective bargaining agreement, employee handbook, or otherwise.
 By analogy, the same should hold true for an employee whose work assignment has been suspended due to any other intervening event, including a natural disaster such as a hurricane.

 Nonetheless, it is the employer's burden to show that the employee would have been laid off (or terminated for lack of work) during the FMLA leave period, and therefore not entitled to job restoration.
-If the employees establish that they would instead have been reinstated, reassigned, transferred, or permitted to telecommute had they not taken FMLA leave, then their benefits continue until exhausted.
+If, however, the terminated employees establish that they would have been reinstated, reassigned, transferred, or permitted to telecommute had they not taken FMLA leave, then they can establish an FMLA claim for interference.
 FMLA regulations further state that any period in which business activities have been suspended and employees are not otherwise expected to report for duty cannot be counted against the employee's 12-week FMLA entitlement.